acsor/AlgaT/Contributing.md

 The AlgaT workflow scheme is composed of these guidelines:
 * So called integration branches are `master`, `testing` and `exchange`.
-  `master` tracks content that has been used for longand proved stable;
+  `master` tracks content that has been used for long and proved stable;
   `testing` code that needs further verification before integration into `master`; `exchange` is a pseudo-temporary branch where content between several topic branches (see below) is merged into